Erroders/dapp-tools/README.md

 ownable: Contract deployer is the sole owner and one with a single account authorized for all privileged actions.
 role-based: Flexible mechanism with a separate role for each privileged action.
 Contract deployer by default have all the roles.
 A role can have many authorized accounts and can be granted by the contract deployer only.

-premint: Create an initial amount of tokens for the deployer.

 securityContact: Where people can contact you to report security issues.
 Will only be visible if contract metadata is verified.
 license: LICENSE